-This sounds like a smart deal since most houses increase in value over time, while the monthly payment lowers the principle balance and increases the equity.
+This sounds like a smart deal since most houses increase in value over time while the monthly payment lowers the principal balance and increases the equity.
 If you are paying $600 per month in rent, owning your own home for about the same amount sounds like a great deal.

-While principal and interest is a big chunk of your monthly costs of owning a home, there are a lot of other costs to consider.
+While principal and interest are a big chunk of your monthly costs of owning a home, there are a lot of other costs to consider.